passcod/in-the-pale-darkness-of-dawn/threads/saka/iaqa-force-sensitives-discussion.md

 “Or who are hiding.”

+She nodded, acknowledging the possibility, and continued.

 “Or who are hiding, true.
 But still, it could mean there’s a lot more out there than is reported, or that the Jedi knew about.”

+Iaqa straightened from where he was sitting.

 “I really have to tell all this to _someone_.”

-Iaqa got up.
+He got up, and offered a hand.

 “Want to come with?”

+She looked at him for a moment before accepting his help.

 “Where are we going?
 Who are you going to tell?”